Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Learning more about how credit score changes work is helpful if raising your score is one of your financial goals.

-Credit scores can change for several reasons.
+Credit score updates can happen for several reasons.
 It comes down to how scores are calculated.
-Positive changes can add points to your score, while negative changes can take points away.
+Positive changes, like an on-time payment, can add points to your score if added to one of your credit reports.
+On the flip side, negative changes, like a missed payment, can lower your score.

 Here are some of the most common reasons for a credit score change.